csswizardry/CSS-Guidelines/index.md

 > function, variable, etc.) should have a single responsibility, and that
 > responsibility should be entirely encapsulated by the context.

-What this means for us is that our CSS should be be composed of a series of much smaller classes that focus on providing very specific and limited functionality.
+What this means for us is that our CSS should be composed of a series of much smaller classes that focus on providing very specific and limited functionality.
 This means that we need to decompose UIs into their smallest component pieces that each serve a single responsibility; they all do just one job, but can be